kallui/ridendine/README.md

 When I started a new job in a different city, I found myself spending hours on transit every day without knowing what food options were available along my route.
 After work, I would often want to grab dinner on the way home, but finding places that made sense for my commute meant searching for restaurants around different stops and figuring out which ones were actually convenient to reach.

 Google Maps already makes it easy for drivers to find restaurants along their route.
-For transit commuters, finding food stops that fit naturally into their journey often requires checking stops and nearby restaurants one by one.
+For transit commuters, finding food stops that fit conveniently into their commute often requires checking stops and nearby restaurants one by one.
 I built RideNDine to make those discoveries easier.

 ## How it works